onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 say what to expect from the book

+think of it as a collection of opinions that fit together into a coherent ideology having watched this, you can now browse the book and read only the bits that interest you the most - you already have the big picture

 ## download all files

 the password is "Pussy Riot" - "I'M NOT JOKING ABOUT THE PASSWORD!"